JamesGibsonLogueIV/Networking-Between-Two-Virtual-Machines/README.md

 </p>

 <p>
-On the Ubuntu virtual machine page in Azure,
+Click on the resource group containing the Ubuntu virtual machine.
+Select the network security group of the virtual machine or nsg.
+Click on the settings option on the left and select inbound security rules.
 </p>

 <p>